-Computers are expensive, and with all big purchases you probably want to protect your investment.
+Computers are expensive, and with all major purchases you probably want to protect your investment.
 Luckily, it is not difficult to keep your computer healthy and in good working order.
-Maintaining a computer involves three things: keeping it physically clean, protecting it from malware, and backing up your important files.
+Maintaining a computer involves three things: keeping it physically clean, protecting it from malware, and backing up important files.

 Watch the video to learn how to keep a computer healthy.